Credit Transfer Students

 - Upload documents:

-To enrol students in courses ISUP needs valid documentation on time.
-If you apply in the first application round, but cannot submit the documentation requested by the first application deadline, we will not assign courses to you, instead we will transfer your registration to the second application round.
-You must then submit all documentation (including your pre-approval of credit transfer) by the end of the second application deadline; otherwise, your application will be rejected.
+To enrol students in courses ISUP needs valid documentation (including your pre-approval of credit transfer) by the application deadline; otherwise, your application will be rejected.

-If you cannot submit valid documentation by the application deadline, you may send an email to firstname.lastname@example.org and we will change your status to the category "Open University Students (fee-paying)" in the online application system.
-This must be done by the application deadline and cannot be changed afterwards.
+If you cannot submit valid documentation by the application deadline, you may send an email to firstname.lastname@example.org and we will change your status to the category "Open University Students (fee-paying)".
+This need to be done by the application deadline and cannot be changed afterwards.
 In addition to this please note that any course fees will not be refunded, even if you submit a pre-approval of credit transfer at a later date.
-If you cannot present your pre-approval of credit transfer by the application deadline and do not change your category in the online application system, your application will be rejected.
+If you cannot present your pre-approval of credit transfer by the application deadline and do not change your category by sending us an email, your application will be rejected.

 The ISUP course offer is subject to student interest and enrolment.
 Due to unforeseen circumstances there might be changes to the course offer which can happen up until the beginning of the programme.
 Changes will be communicated without delay.

-The following residence permits in Denmark (or another Nordic country: Sweden, Norway, Finland, Iceland, Greenland, the Faroe Islands) need to apply as Non-European Freemovers:
+Only students without the following residence permits in Denmark (or another Nordic country: Sweden, Norway, Finland, Iceland, Greenland, the Faroe Islands) need to apply as Non-European Freemovers:

 - "Permanent opholdstilladelse" - permanent residence permit in Denmark

 - "Opholdstilladelse med mulighed for varigt ophold" - residence permit with a view to permanent residence in Denmark

 - "Opholdstilladelse jævnfør EF/EØS-bekendtgørelsen" - residence permit in Denmark according to the EU/EEA regulations